cabforum/netsec/docs/NSR.md

 **Requirements**: The Network and Certificate System Security Requirements found in this document.

 **Risk Assessment**: A formal process that:
    1. Identifies and documents foreseeable internal and external threats to the CA Infrastucture that could result in:
-   + unauthorized access to the CA Infrastructure;
+      * unauthorized access to the CA Infrastructure;
-   + disclosure of data stored in the CA Infrastructure;
+      * disclosure of data stored in the CA Infrastructure;
-   + misuse of the CA Infractructure; or
+      * misuse of the CA Infrastructure; or
-   + unapproved alteration or destruction of any part of the CA Infrastructure;
+      * unapproved alteration or destruction of any part of the CA Infrastructure;
    2. Assesses and documents the likelihood and potential damage of each identified threat, taking into consideration minimally the sensitivity and criticality of the CA Infrastructure; and
    3. Assesses and documents the sufficiency of the policies, procedures, controls, information systems, technology, and other arrangements that the CA has in place to counter each identified threat.

 **Root CA Certificate**:  A self-signed and self-issued certificate where:
    1. the issuer and subject of the certificate are the same; and